 Minnesota temporary food stands

-Minnesota has a fairly permissive “lemonade stand law” that reaches far beyond kids selling lemonade.
+In addition to its cottage food law, Minnesota has a fairly permissive “lemonade stand law” that reaches far beyond kids selling lemonade.
 Minnesota Statute 157.22(15) allows people to sell any food, including potentially hazardous food, at special food stands or seasonal temporary food stands that meet certain conditions.
 Each stand must be located on private property with the owner’s permission, it must have gross receipts of less than $1,000, and it must display a sign or placard if it offers potentially hazardous food that states: “The products sold at this stand are not subject to state inspection or regulation.”

 Minnesota cottage food facts

 Myths about cottage food abound.
 Here are the facts: